 Compare Cheap Auto Insurance in West Virginia

-USAA, State Farm, Erie, and Westfield offer the cheapest rates in the state.
+USAA and Erie offer the cheapest rates in the state in most categories.

 Get quotes from providers in your area

-- USAA is the cheapest or second-cheapest provider across most driver profiles.
-Its availability is limited to military members, veterans, and their families.
+- USAA is the cheapest overall provider, but is only available to military members, veterans, and their families.

 USAA offers the lowest full coverage auto insurance rates for drivers in West Virginia.
-Its annual rate of $1,517 is 29% lower than the statewide average of $2,137.
-After USAA, Erie offers the cheapest rates in the state.
-Its full coverage average cost of $1,744 per year is 18% lower than the statewide average.
+Its annual rate of $1,570 is 29 percent lower than the statewide average of $2,217.
+After USAA, Erie offers the cheapest rates in the state at $1,812 per year – 18 percent lower than the statewide average.

 | Provider | Annual full coverage | Monthly full coverage |